 After a short conversation with Mom’s doctor, he ordered blood tests to measure her vitamin B12 levels and her thyroid.
 Believe it or not, low levels of B12 or thyroid hormone can result in a form of dementia.
 He gave no mention of Alzheimer’s disease, but it would have been really awkward if he had.
 I wasn’t ready to say it out loud and apparently he wasn’t either, especially in front of Mom.
 Since Mom was still grieving over the loss of her husband, the doctor prescribed an antidepressant.

 Later, the receptionist called and the results of the tests came back fine.
 No shots of B12 were necessary and since she didn’t drink, no whiskey either.
 For me, there were days that whiskey might have helped.

 I received no guidance whatsoever about what to do next.
-The receptionist said something about a relative of hers who had memory problems, and I imagined her head shaking back and forth.
+The receptionist said something about a relative of hers who had memory problems, but she had no advice for me.
 Back to the drawing board.

 That was 2005.
-Fortunately, it seems that more and more doctors are knowledgeable about Alzheimer’s but generally, society has a long way to go.
+Fortunately, it seems that more and more doctors are knowledgeable about Alzheimer’s but generally, doctors and society have a long way to go.
 The stigma is less now, but I think one of the biggest problems is that there isn’t a lot the doctor can do.
 At least dialogs can start.
-The drugs that are on the market now may slow the decline, but there is no cure or sure way of prevention.
+Planning can begin.

 Suggestion: After Mom had experienced symptoms for several years, I began to understand the best way to prepare for her doctor appointments.
 I suggest that you give a written note with details of the symptoms to the receptionist BEFORE meeting with the doctor.
 It prevents a lot of embarrassing moments during the exam for all concerned.